tagline: From openSUSE

 Phase 2: Election

-All persons with voting right will be able to cast their votes using openSUSE Connect.
-Once a vote has been submitted it may not be changed afterwards.
+All persons with voting right will be able to cast their votes using here!.
+Once a vote has been submitted it may not be changed afterward.
 All votes are stored anonymously in the electronic system.

 Articles for candidates